-When you read forecasts about possible chances to see the aurora we speak often about the high, middle and low latitudes.
+When you read forecasts about possible auroral chances, we speak often about the high, middle and low latitudes.
 But what does that mean?

-There is no exact definition where that boundary lies but the high latitude is situated around the 60° magnetic latitude and higher; the middle latitude between the 50° and 60° magnetic latitude and everything below the 50° magnetic latitude is concidered to be in the category of low latitude.
+There is no exact definition where that boundary lies but the high latitude is situated around the 60° magnetic latitude and higher; the middle latitudes between the 50° and 60° magnetic latitude and everything below the 50° magnetic latitude is considered to be in the category of low latitude.
 The image below will make this more clear for your region.

-|Moderately strong M1.77 solar flare|
+|Moderately strong M1.27 solar flare|